 We will see Central Park's Delacorte Clock, Wolman Skating Rink and conclude our excursion with a ride on the Roosevelt Island Tramway.

-Lincoln Center, Central Park South, Carnegie Hall, Times Square, theatre district, restaurant row, Herald Square
+Rockefeller Center, Lincoln Center, Central Park South, Carnegie Hall, Times Square, theatre district, restaurant row, Herald Square

 The Metropolitan Opera is world famous along with its two Marc Chagall murals which hang in the lobby.
 The Julliard School of Music is a world-famous music conservatory.
 Central Park South borders Central Park, a demarcation of the frenzy of midtown with the serenity of nature.
 Carnegie Hall is one of the most acoustically perfect concert venues in the world.
 Almost lost to the wrecking ball in the 1960s, it has achieved landmark status and has, as a result, been preserved for posterity.
 We walk down Seventh Avenue to the Crossroads of the World, Times Square, where Broadway, Seventh Avenue and 42nd Street meet.
-A renaissance during the 1990’s has created a more vibrant - if not Disneyesque - Times Square.
+A renaissance during the 1990’s has created a more vibrant - but somewhat - Disneyesque Times Square.
 The theatre district’s restaurant row is a great attraction to theatre goers in search of pre-show dining.
 Restaurant row’s brownstone, intimate dining places offer a tremendous variety in both décor as well as cuisine.
 We conclude with Herald Square and Macy’s, the largest department store in the world.
-At Christmas, Macy’s decorates its windows with fanciful scenes having delighted many generations and is the setting for the Thanksgiving/Christmas classic, Miracle on 34th Street .
+At Christmas, Macy’s decorates its windows with fanciful scenes which have delighted many generations and is the setting for the Thanksgiving/Christmas classic, Miracle on 34th Street .

 Greenwich Village East

-Cooper Union was established more than a century ago as a free college for engineering and the fine arts.
+Cooper Union was established more than a century was a free college for engineering and the fine arts.
 It was in its auditorium that President Abraham Lincoln spoke.
 St. Mark’s Avenue is a marketplace for avant guard and counter-cultural products and ideas; we’ll pass McSorley’s Old Alehouse, one of the oldest drinking establishments in New York City.
 We will visit New York’s original Ukrainian-American community, including St. George's Church.
 For more than a century, Tompkins Square Park has been the scene of numerous labor and anti-war demonstrations.
 It has also been refuge for the homeless.
 The park now hosts musical events.

 Greenwich Village West